 We're supporting people across the UK to find out their risk and take action to reduce it.
 But this problem is too big to tackle alone, which is why we're working to make it easier for people to make healthy choices every day.
 We're doing this by raising awareness about risk, helping you to take action, creating a healthier environment and funding ground-breaking research.

-It’s really important that everyone understands their risk of Type 2 diabetes.
+It’s really important that everyone understands their risk of type 2 diabetes.

 Type 2 diabetes is still widely misunderstood.
-Many people are not aware of the causes of Type 2 diabetes or their risk of developing it.
+Many people are not aware of the causes of type 2 diabetes or their risk of developing it.
 This is why it’s so important for people across the UK to find out their risk.

 Our Know Your Risk tool, developed with the University of Leicester, helps people to find out their risk and what to do to lower it.